naheedmk/c24-swift-xml/README.md

-# Swift to XML Transformer
+# Swift MT103 to XML Converter

 This is a simple project that parses an MT103 message and then writes the same message back to the console.
 Firstly in it's original format and then as XML.